-- In a large skillet over medium-low heat, cook the bacon until just crisp.
+In a large skillet over medium-low heat, cook the bacon until just crisp.
 You can either cook the bacon whole or cut the bacon into chunks before cooking.
 Once crisp, remove the bacon to paper towels to drain.
 Leave about 2 teaspoons of bacon drippings in the skillet and discard the remaining drippings.

 Place the skillet back over medium heat and add the ground beef and chopped onions.
 Cook, stirring and breaking up larger chunks until the beef is no longer pink.
 With a slotted spoon or spatula, transfer the ground beef to the crockery insert of the slow cooker.

 Add the brown sugar, dry mustard, the pork and beans, the two cans of drained beans, the ketchup or barbecue sauce, and vinegar.
 Taste and season with kosher salt and freshly ground black pepper.

 Cover and cook on low for 3 to 5 hours.

 Fried Bacon - Lay the bacon strips in a pan and place over medium-low heat.
 When you notice the bacon is curling slightly, turn it over.
 Continue cooking, turning occasionally, until browned.
 Depending on the amount of bacon you are cooking, you might have to fry it in batches.
 Remove the bacon to paper towels to drain.